raphaellnascimento/mars-exploration/README.md

     http://localhost:3000
     ```

-3. **Input your rover commands in the text area and click "Send Commands".**
+3. **Input your rover instructions in the text area and click "Send Instructions to Mars!".**

 ## API